Visiting the Museum

 Admission fees for the Police Museum are as follows:

-Although the Seattle Metropolitan Police Museum is designed specifically for self-guided viewing, guided tours are also available for large groups.
-Costs for guided tours are: $4.50 for ages 12 and up and $3.00 for children.
-Special needs tours are fee exempt.
+Although the Seattle Metropolitan Police Museum is designed specifically for self-guided viewing, guided tours are also available for large groups (10 or more).
+Large groups of children will require 1 adult for every 5 children.